- How does this work

-Sessions are usually at the same time on a weekly basis as this helps to create a solid relationship between us.
+Sessions are usually at the same time on a weekly basis as this helps to create a solid relationship between us and builds momentum for your plan.

 Please let me know if you have any concerns about how this would work for you, I appreciate that things like shift-work and childcare can get in the way and I try to be as accommodating as I can.